56quarters/casm/README.md

 make build
 ```

-The binary is at `target/cat`.
-It will run on x86-64 GNU/Linux and requires
+The binaries will be in the `target` directory.
+They'll run on x86-64 GNU/Linux
-no libraries, not even libc.
+and require no libraries, not even libc.